Embark with me on a culinary journey as we explore the incredible realm of Indian cuisine, with our star dish, Chicken Masala.

-Each household, each region, even each brand has its version.
+Each household, each region, and even each brand has its own version.
 It brings a depth of flavour and warmth to the dish, earning it the lead role in Chicken Masala.

 Next up is the humble turmeric.
 You might think it’s there for colour, and while it does give Chicken Masala its characteristic golden hue, it also imparts a subtle earthy flavour.

-Chili powder and green chilies add the heat, a quintessential component of Indian cuisine.
+Chilli powder and green chillies add heat, a quintessential component of Indian cuisine.
 However, the spice levels can be adjusted to suit individual preferences.